lh3/lh3.github.com/_posts/2014-12-10-bwa-mem-for-long-error-prone-reads.md

 better for PacBio, too.

 The ONT mode of bwa-mem is largely comparable to [LAST][last], the mapper recommended by several groups.
-Given a same scoring system, they generate identical SW scores most of time.
-When they are different, LAST tends to be the winner - on this small fraction of alignments with different scores, bwa-mem is more likely to miss low-quality hits or fails to extend a partial alignment to the right place.
+Given the same scoring system, they generate identical SW scores most of time.
+When scores are different, LAST tends to be the winner - on this small fraction of alignments with different scores, bwa-mem is more likely to miss low-quality hits or fails to extend a partial alignment to the right place.
 For bacterial data, bwa-mem and LAST are also about the same